index.html

 Them: Yeah.
 It’s just a text file.
 HTML you know…

 It made sense.
 Websites should be deterministic, text-based artifacts that anyone can edit with basic tools and then open in a web browser.
-In high school, I learned how to make websites with graphical software like Dreamweaver that abstracted away the underlying code, and while I accepted the use of drag-and-drop to rearrange visual elements and Ctrl-Z to undo mistakes, I also wondered how the people who made the tools were able to work without making a mess.
-I moused around to create a beautiful chocolate-themed personal site with heavy use of CSS border-style: inset.
+In high school, I learned how to make websites with graphical software like Dreamweaver that abstracted away the underlying code.
+While I accepted the unhandy use of drag-and-drop to rearrange visual elements and Ctrl-Z to undo mistakes, I also wondered how the people who made the tools were able to work without making a mess.
+I moused around to create a beautiful chocolate-themed personal website with heavy use of CSS border-style: inset.

 Chocolate King

 Text editors were revolutionary.
-Required more thinking and planning, but the control was amazing - if the text was the same, then the website would be exactly the same.
-Color codes were more precise than color wheels or swatches, pixel specifications beat finessing cursors, and mathematical styling patterns provided a sense of proportion and rigor over tongue eyeballing.
-This way was right.
+It required more thinking and planning, but the control was amazing - if the text was the same, then the website would be exactly the same.
+Color codes were more precise than color wheels or swatches; pixel specifications didn’t demand a steady hand finessing cursors.
+Mathematical styling patterns provided a sense of proportion and rigor over tongue eyeballing.
+This way felt ergonomic.

-Took 5 minutes with minimal instruction, and the result was a stochastic surprise.
+The experiment took 5 minutes with minimal instruction, and the result was a stochastic surprise.
 AI generated a nice web page that laid out the project plan, its milestones, and key tasks.
 It was easy to filter and sort the information, and the design was slick.
-The correct code looked like a jungle compared to the simple HTML file my friend made and manual changes would be tedious, but AI could update it and also produce PDF versions as a familiar alternative to the .html file extension.
+A PDF version was created as a familiar and clutch alternative to the .html file extension.
+The correct code looked like a jungle compared to the simple HTML file my friend made back in college and manual changes would be tedious, but AI could update it without difficulty.